Technology20 min read

 The 3-Month Study Plan (For IT Professionals)

-This plan targets the most common CISSP candidate: an IT professional with 3-5 years of experience.
-Adjust the timeline based on your background using the table above.
+This plan targets the most common CISSP candidate: an IT professional with 3-5 years of experience following the 3-4 month, 250-350 hour path at roughly 18-22 hours per week.
+Adjust the timeline using the table above.
+Each phase ends with a milestone quiz — do not advance until you hit the target.

 This is the most important domain.
-It establishes the vocabulary, frameworks, and thinking style for the entire exam.
+It establishes the vocabulary, frameworks, and thinking style for the entire exam, and it carries the heaviest weight.

-• Risk management: qualitative vs. quantitative risk analysis, ALE = SLE × ARO
+• Risk management: qualitative vs. quantitative analysis, ALE = SLE x ARO, residual risk

 • Governance: security policies, standards, procedures, guidelines, baselines

-• Compliance: GDPR, HIPAA, SOX, PCI-DSS, CCPA — know the scope and requirements of each
+• Compliance: GDPR, HIPAA, SOX, PCI-DSS, CCPA, PIPL, POPIA — scope and requirements

-• Business Continuity Planning: BIA (Business Impact Analysis), RPO, RTO, MTD
+• Business Continuity Planning: BIA, RPO, RTO, MTD, external dependencies

-• Ethics: ISC2 Code of Ethics (memorize the 4 canons)
+• Ethics: ISC2 Code of Ethics (memorize the 4 canons, in priority order)

-• Data classification levels (government: Top Secret → Unclassified; commercial: Confidential → Public)
+• Data classification levels (government: Top Secret to Unclassified; commercial: Confidential to Public)

 • Data lifecycle: creation, storage, usage, sharing, archiving, destruction